McClain-Thiel/ADK-Frontend/README.md

 1. **Build locally first** (optional): `npm run build`
 2. **Connect your repo** to Netlify (it will auto-build)
-3. **Update backend URL**: In `src/config/app.config.ts`, change the production `baseUrl` from `https://your-deployed-adk-backend.com` to your actual backend URL
+3. **Backend is configured**: Already set to use `https://adk-default-service-name-987669306571.us-central1.run.app`
-4. **CORS Configuration**: Ensure your ADK backend allows requests from your Netlify domain
+4. **CORS may be needed**: If you get CORS errors, configure your Cloud Run backend to allow requests from your Netlify domain

 ### Build Configuration Fixed